 The world-famous Amalfi coast is an incredible holiday destination and is certainly one of Italy’s most stunning stretches of coastline.
 Expect to find breathtakingly beautiful cliff-top villages overlooking the sea along with a range of picturesque beaches below with crystal clear waters.
 Encompassing an area of more than 11,000 hectares between the Gulf of Naples and the Gulf of Salerno, a stay in one of our Amalfi Coast villas can also provide you with the opportunity to discover the incredible remains at Pompeii and Herculaneum, the heights of Mount Vesuvius and the unique character of Naples.

-If you can’t find the villa you want Get in touch with your requirements and we’ll send you our suggestions.
+Our Amalfi coast villas with private pool are some of the most glamorous of any within our portfolio However, if you can’t find the villa you want amongst our selection of Amalfi Coast villas, then please do get in touch with your requirements and we’ll send you our suggestions.

 EXCELLENT Based on 50 reviews Miki Leibowitz2024-10-20Trustindex verifies that the original source of the review is Google.
 Cassina Rossa in Forte Dei Marmi was a perfectly located villa to enjoy all things Forte & truly feel like a local!
 The communication with the owner and her representatives was so easy and they were VERY helpful with anything we needed during our stay.
 We so enjoyed waking up every morning and either taking our coffee intown while it was super quiet and watching everything wake up around us or on most mornings we rode the bikes that were supplied to us to the wonderful market that was literally down the street and picked up anything we needed fresh for the day.
 The kitchen was beautifully equipped and we made espresso most mornings and either sat outside on ground level patio or on the roof top overlooking the mountains.
 It was comfortable enough to have lunch and dinner at home a couple of times and fun setting a beautiful table with their pretty dishes, linens, etc. Having Bagno Vasco the very authentic classic beach club included was a dream and a big savings!
 Great food, easy location to bike or drive to and the position of our chairs, umbrella and sunbed right next to the sea was great.
 We were there for over 2 weeks and for a nominal amount he supplied us with their towels each day so we didn’t have to bring back and forth.
 The villa’s proximity to the center of town can’t be beat.
 It’s quiet enough to be a bit removed and beautiful to see the mountains whenever walking or riding home but so close to all the wonderful restaurants & very upscale & unique shops.
 Forte has such a unique vibe day and night especially on market days (Wednesday and Sunday).
 The markets are so full of clothing, housewares, etc that you’ll need to bring an extra bag or ship stuff home.
 People come from everywhere to take advantage of it.
 The location of Forte Dei Marmi is so central and close to other towns like Pietrasanta up in the hills which allows you to experience a completely different more typically Tuscan area within a short 15-20 min drive and it’s also very close to Lucca, Pisa & Carrara (where they get the marble) only 1 1/2 hours from Florence and Portofino if you are staying longer and want to take some wonderful daytrips.
 Forte Dei Marmi doesn’t have the dramatic coastline of the Amalfi coast but the beauty of looking one direction and seeing the beaches and looking the other and seeing the stunning mountains including Carrara is truly unique and offers its own special beauty.
 Another plus is that it is very flat so much easier than many Italian towns to walk and ride bikes which everyone does everywhere.
 It’s fun to see everyone (mostly Italians which we loved) fully dressed for dinner on bikes as it’s truly the chosen form of transportation for the young and old.
 We can’t wait to return!!
 Victor Johansen2024-10-20Trustindex verifies that the original source of the review is Google.
 Jo at Bookings for You is absolutely wonderful to work with.
 We have booked properties in Sorrento and Sicily over the past two years (2022 & 2024) and have not been disappointed.
 The properties were 1st class and just phenomenal.
 Jo lists only the best based on; location, amenities, condition & cleanliness.
 I highly recommend Bookings for You when planning & booking your stay in Italy; you won't be disappointed.
 First class service and first class properties!
 Jackie Morgan2024-10-05Trustindex verifies that the original source of the review is Google.
 Great service , prompt and efficient responses to enquiries .
 Villa was just what we wanted for a family holiday , and Fiona was a great asset !
 Thanks Joy2024-09-07Trustindex verifies that the original source of the review is Google.
 We have just spent a fabulous week in Villa Speracedes booked with Bookings for You.
 Bookings for You provided excellent communication with us both prior to and during the trip to ensure that everything ran as smoothly as possible for us.
 The apartment was great: comfortable, very well equipped and the terrace was fabulous with a seating area for meal times, comfortable loungers to relax on and down the steps, loungers beside the pool.
 All having magnificent views across the valleys.
 Highly recommended!
 Rob Aherne2024-09-02Trustindex verifies that the original source of the review is Google.
 Fabulous stay in Villa Assisi - a big villa with private pool in a hotel resort complex.
 It was very peaceful, despite a very central location, and the pool was a fantastic luxury given the super-hot temperatures.
 We were able to use the hotel facilities, such as the tennis court and bicycles, as well, so it felt like the best of both worlds.
 We were well looked after by Bookings for You too.
 Highly recommended. evan sohun2024-08-19Trustindex verifies that the original source of the review is Google.
 An amazing place.
 Had such a great stay with my family and the hosts were so helpful all along.
 Thank you!
 Diane Safran2024-08-07Trustindex verifies that the original source of the review is Google.
 The villa is Beautiful.
 The staff wonderful especially the chef and Benne.
 Daniela is a wonderful host.
 Our family had a wonderful time Thank you Ella Jones2024-08-05Trustindex verifies that the original source of the review is Google.
 Absolutely fantastic from start to finish!
 We had the most amazing holiday at Golfo Gabella on Lake Maggiore and will definitely be rebooking for next year 😊

 The Amalfi Coast is arguably Italy’s most stunning stretch of coastline.
 Granted UNESCO world heritage status, it stretches 34 miles between the Gulf of Naples and the Gulf of Salerno.
 It is located in the Campania region of Italy.
-The rugged cliffs of the Amalfi Coast which overlook the Tyrrhenian Sea and the Gulf of Salento offer visitors some of the most magical vistas anywhere in Italy.
+The rugged cliffs of the Amalfi Coast which overlook the Tyrrhenian Sea and the Gulf of Salento offer visitors staying in our Amalfi Coast villa rentals some of the most magical vistas anywhere in Italy.

 The Amalfi Coast is dotted with picturesque towns and villages that cling to the cliffs.
 Some of the prettiest and most famous include Positano, Ravello, Conca dei Marini, Praiano and Amalfi, Minori and Maiori.
-And of course, the Amalfi Coast is also a great base from which to explore Capri, Procida and Ischia too.
+And of course, our luxury villas Amalfi Coast also provide a great base from which to explore Capri, Procida and Ischia too.

 For more information on the towns and villages to visit during your Amalfi Coast holiday, take a look at our A to Z guide to the Amalfi Coast.

-Whilst there are plenty of small sandy beaches and coves along the Amalfi Coast, spending time on the beach and in the sea is usually not the main reason someone books a holiday on the Amalfi Coast.
+Whilst there are plenty of small sandy beaches and coves along the Amalfi Coast, spending time on the beach and in the sea is usually not the main reason someone books a holiday in one of our Amalfi coast villas with private pool.

 Instead, many visit to explore the beautiful towns and villages along this stretch of Italy’s coastline.
 Many also use it as a base to enjoy some incredible walks.
 A couple of our favourite hikes are along the lemon terraces – limoneti – betweem Minori and Maiori as well as the Sentiero degli Dei.

 Incidentally, this area is famous for its lemons.
 We can pretty much guarantee that these will be the largest lemons you have ever seen!
-They are also used to make the famous alcoholic tipple limoncello, something that must be sampled on any Amalfi Coast holiday!
+They are also used to make the famous alcoholic tipple limoncello, something that must be sampled during any Amalfi coast holiday villa stay!

 Visitors to the Amalfi Coast should definitely use it as a base to visit Pompeii and Herculaneum.
 Both ancient cities have been incredibly well preserved by the ash and mud that covered them when Vesuvius erupted in AD79.
 And both offer a unique snapshot into Roman life.
 Whilst it would really take at least a day to do justice to the archeological site of Pompeii, many combine a visit here with a trip to Mount Vesuvius itself.
 This is still an active volcano.